-The non-financial asset is recorded as an intangible right-to-use asset.
-The right-to-use asset is recorded for the same amount as the related lease liability plus any prepayments and initial direct costs to place the asset in service.
-The right-to-use asset is amortized over the shorter of the useful life of the asset or lease term.
-In the current fiscal year, the School recognized a net right-to-use asset of \$159,058 and a lease liability of \$165,447.
-Because the prior lease ended on June 30, 2022, no right-to-use asset or lease liability was recorded.
+The non-financial asset is recorded as an intangible right-of-use asset.
+The right-of-use asset is recorded for the same amount as the related lease liability plus any prepayments and initial direct costs to place the asset in service.
+The right-of-use asset is amortized over the shorter of the useful life of the asset or lease term.
+In the current fiscal year, the School recognized a net right-of-use asset of \$242,676 and a lease liability of \$261,992.

-Information related to the change in the right-to-use asset and lease liability is presented in Note 9.
+Information related to the change in the Right-of-use asset and lease liability is presented in Note 9.